kof/diff-renderer/readme.md

 1. Intelligently renders the difference by only modifying/adding/removing nodes it has to.
 1. Maintains a pool of DOM nodes and reuses them.

+## Usecases

+1. Replacement for jQuery's dom manipulation methods.
+2. Easy RESTful http API implementation:

+Client sends a document to the server, server validates it, client gets cleaned document back.
+With DiffRenderer we can apply the new one to the DOM without any further checks.

 ## Playground

 Visit [playground](//kof.github.com/diff-renderer/demo/playground.html) to see it in action.